New Opioid Prevention Resources Available in 12 Languages

 About Addiction Policy Forum

 The Addiction Policy Forum is a nationwide nonprofit organization dedicated to eliminating addiction as a major health problem.
-Our national headquarters are located in Bethesda, MD with resources and services in every state.
-Our vision is to eliminate addiction as a major health problem.
+Our national headquarters are located in Bethesda, MD, and we have resources and services in every state.

-Founded in 2015, our strategic priorities include helping patients and families in crisis, end the stigma around addiction, expand prevention and early intervention, increase the uptake of evidence-based practice and advance patient-led research. https://www.addictionpolicy.org.
+Founded in 2015, our strategic priorities include helping patients and families in crisis, ending the stigma around addiction, expanding prevention and early intervention, increasing the uptake of evidence-based practice, and advancing patient-led research. https://www.addictionpolicy.org.

 About the AmerisourceBergen Foundation